 CBD is an abbreviation for Cannabidiol, which is a non-intoxicating, non-psychoactive Phytocannabinoid (simply called Cannabinoid), and one of the more than 100 identified Cannabinoids found in Cannabis plants.

 Together with Tetrahydrocannabinol (usually abbreviated as THC) — the well-known psychoactive Cannabinoid found in Cannabis — it belongs to the most popular group of Phytocannabinoids.

 In the past few years, CBD has become a sought-after herbal drug associated with a range of health benefits, and used, for instance, for topical applications in massage therapies.
 Subsequently, the name CBD Massage (or CBD Oil Massage) came into use, which refers to a massage treatment where CBD oil (a base or carrier oil infused with CBD) is massaged into the skin.

 Do mind that oils are not the only way of topical use; balms, lotions, serums, salves, gels, tinctures, and creams that are used to give massage may also contain CBD.

-CBD products that are used to massage may be applied to the entire body — making it a full body CBD Massage session — or they may be applied only to specific areas or body parts in order to address specific health conditions or pains.
+CBD products that are used to massage may be applied to the entire body — making it a Full Body CBD Massage session — or they may be applied only to specific areas or body parts in order to address certain health conditions or (chronic) pains.

 CBD for medical use is still in its infancy and it needs to be said that much more scientific research is needed to determine the exact health benefits of using CBD, the specific doses needed to treat certain conditions, the (short term) side effects, and the long term effects of sporadic and/or regular i.e. chronic use.